Cnily03/ctf-bot/README.md

 ## Application

+Invite CTF Helper to your server: https://discord.cnily.me/invite/bot/ctf-bot

-Clone this repository to your computer.
+If you want to create your own bot, clone this repository to your computer.

 ```bash
 git clone https://github.com/Cnily03/ctf-bot.git